-Delegated matter Delegated to 3 Operational responsibility approved by the Board of Directors and which complies with employment legislation Marketing Staff establishment (including engage gradings ment of staff not on t he establishment) and red.
-Authority to fill funded post on the establishment with permanent staff Director of Workforce and Marketing Clinical Directors, Divisional Managers, Hewitt Centre Managing Director or Heads of Departments e.
-Additional staff to the agreed establishment with specifically allocated finance Director of Workforce and Marketing Clinical Directors, Divisional Managers, Hewitt Centre Managing Director or Heads of Departments f.
+Delegated matter Delegated to 2 Operational responsibility approved by the Board of Directors and which complies with employment legislation Staff establishment (including engage gradings ment of staff not on t ne establishment) and red.
+Authority to fill funded post on the Chief People Clinical Directors, Divisional establishment with permanent staff Officer Managers or Heads of Departments e.
+Additional staff to the agreed establishment with specifically allocated finance Chief People Officer Clinical Directors, Divisional Managers or Heads of Departments f.
 Additional staff to the agreed establishment without specifically allocated finance Chief Executive Director of Finance g.
-Self financing changes to an establishment Director of Workforce and Marketing Human Resources Business Partner and Divisional Accountant h.
-Nominate officers to enter into contracts of employment regarding staff, agency staff or non-medical consultancy service contracts Chief Executive Director of Workforce and Marketing i.
-Booking of bank staff• Nursing and midwifery• Other Director of Nursing & Midwifery Divisional Manager and Hewitt Centre Managing Director Authorised signatories as per Temporary Staffing Policy Director of Operations, , Hewitt Centre Managing Director or line managers j.
-Booking of agency staffNursing and midwifery Director of Nursing & Midwifery Director of Operations, , ,/ Hewitt Centre Managing Director, Matron or line managers Other Divisional Manager and Hewitt Centre Managing Director Director of Operations, , Hewitt Centre Managing Director, Heads of Departments or line managers k.
-The granting of additional increments to staff within budget (other than automatic increments) Director of Workforce and Marketing Clinical Directors, Director of Operations, , Hewitt Centre Managing Director or Heads of Departments I. Re-grading requests / major skill mix changes (all requests shall be dealt with in accordance with Trust procedure) Director of Workforce and Marketing Clinical Directors, Director of Operations, , , Hewitt Centre Managing Director or Heads of Departments m.
-Waiting list payments (approval of rates of pay and variations to agreed rates) Chief Executive Director of Operations, Director of Human Resources or Director of Finance Grievance and disciplinary procedures n.
-Operation of grievance procedure (all grievances cases must be dealt with strictly in accordance with the Grievance Director of Workforce and Marketing As per Trust procedure
+Self-financing changes to an establishment Chief People Officer Human Resources Business h.
+Nominate officers to enter into contracts Chief Executive Partner and Divisional Accountant Chief People Officer of employment regarding staff, agency staff or non-medical consultancy service contracts Chief Executive i.
+Booking of bank staffNursing and midwifery Director of Nursing & Midwifery Deputy Director of Nursing & Midwifery or Matron.
+Other Divisional Manager Chief Operating Officer j.
+Booking of agency staff Director of Nursing Chief Operating Officer, Matron or Nursing and midwifery & Midwifery Heads of Nursing / Midwifery.
+Other Divisional Manager Chief Operating Officer or Heads of Departments k.
+The granting of additional increments at recruitment stage to staff within budget (other than automatic increments) Chief People Officer Clinical Directors, Chief Operating Officer or Heads of Departments I. Re-grading requests / major skill mix changes (all requests shall be dealt with in accordance with Trust procedure) Chief People Officer Clinical Directors, Chief Operating Officer or Heads of Departments m.
+Waiting list payments (approval of rates of pay and variations to agreed rates) Chief Executive Chief Operating Officer, Chief People Officer or Director of Finance Grievance and disciplinary procedures n.
+Operation of grievance procedure (all grievances cases must be dealt with strictly in accordance with the Grievance Procedure and the advice of the Chief Operating Officer must be sought when the grievance reaches the level of Clinical Director / Divisional Managers / Heads of Department) Chief People Officer As per Trust procedure o.
+Operation of the disciplinary procedure (excluding Executive Directors) Chief People Officer To be applied in accordance with the Trust's Disciplinary Procedure